menu

 A Legacy Weapon

 Where that won't be a problem is Legacy.
-Countering Aerial Responder on turn five is at least as relevant as countering it one turn one.
+Countering Ponder on turn five is at least as relevant as countering it one turn one.
 Arguably moreso in certain grindy matchups.
 This is also a format where Pyroblast is a frequent sideboard card, meaning that Misstep's targets are much stronger and remain relevant over a longer timeframe.
 Also, at minimum, in matchups without many one-drops, it can be pitched to Force of Will.
 I expect Delver decks at minimum to start incorporating a few Missteps very soon.

 Incremental Gains